sairaatta/conquer_chess/docs/rulebook/README.md

 6.3.1    When using a chessclock, each player must complete a minimum number of moves or all moves in an allotted period of time including any additional amount of time added with each move.
 All these must be specified in advance.

 6.3.2    The time saved by a player during one period is added to his/her time available for the next period, where applicable.
-In the time-delay mode both players receive an allotted ‘main thinking time’.
-Each player also receives a ‘fixed extra time’ with every move.
+In the time-delay mode both players receive an allotted ‘main thinking time'.
+Each player also receives a ‘fixed extra time' with every move.
 The countdown of the main thinking time only commences after the fixed extra time has expired.
 Provided the player presses his/her clock before the expiration of the fixed extra time, the main thinking time does not change, irrespective of the proportion of the fixed extra time used.

 6.4     Immediately after a flag falls, the requirements of Article 6.3.1 must be checked.

 6.5     Before the start of the game the arbiter shall decide where the chessclock is placed.

-6.6     At the time determined for the start of the game White’s clock is started.
+6.6     At the time determined for the start of the game White's clock is started.

 6.7     Default time: